Boston vs Kansas City

 Which city has higher STR taxes — Boston or Kansas City?

 Boston charges 6.5% state excise + 6% city convention center tax, while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Boston benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?